oracle-livelabs/apex/proof-of-concept/2-create-app/create-app-using-ai.md

 ## Introduction

-In this lab, you build an interactive Project Management application using the AI-driven Create Application wizard.
-You will make use of the Sample Dataset you generated in the previous lab.
+In this lab, you will create an interactive Project Management application using Create Application using Generative AI.
+The application will be built using the Sample Dataset you generated in the previous lab, providing a practical foundation for your project.

 Estimated Time: 15 minutes